sreid7/Dashboard-Creation-and-Visualizations/README.md

       **SIEM Visualization Example 1: Failed Logon Attempts (All Users)** NOT user.name: *$ AND winlog.channel.keyword: Security
       The AND winlog.channel.keyword: Security part is to ensure that no unrelated logs are accounted for.

+**UPDATED** (add multiple users in one script)
+    NOT (user.name: "john.doe" OR user.name: "admin" OR user.name: "system") AND winlog.channel.keyword: Security